-We want each Home Group to have a mix of ages and stages of life.
-There is great value in growing alongside people in another demographic than yourself.
-We will also do our best to place you in a group that is near your location geographically, on a day that you are able to meet.
+We want to connect you to a group so you can grow alongside other believers and experience life with them.
+Some groups have a mix of ages and stages, while other groups are made up of people mostly in a similar stage of life.
+Our leadership team will do our best to place you in a group that is near your location geographically on a day that you are able to meet.

 We ask Home Group members to commit for one school year.
 Our hope is that your group is a place that you can serve and grow alongside others over a longer period of time, but we ask for an initial commitment of one school year.
 Groups will meet every week, but will take a break from regular meetings for the month of December and some other holidays.
 Groups will shift gears for the summer, with more casual gatherings.